curl001/songs.py/README.md

+To run, open a command line (Windows Command Prompt) or a terminal and type:

+>>> python songs.py

+While having songs.py in your current directory.

 Replace line 56 in songs.py with your Google Chrome executable path.

 To save the current state of your library close and re-open the app.